serazing/xscale/docs/window.rst

 .. note::

-   There is no need to define ``dims`` if the other parameters are passed as dictionaries.
+   There is no need to define ``dim`` if the other parameters are passed as dictionaries.